ronitrex/ARMLEG/readme.md

 ### Data Memory

 The Data memory unit is a state element with inputs for the address and the write data, and a single output for the read result.
 There are separate read and write controls, although only one of these may be asserted on any given clock.
+In this project, it is initialized as follows:

 | Register[location]|   Value	|
 | ------------------|:----------|